 EASY SPICY MAC-N-CHEESE

-No frills here, just a simple mac n’ cheese with a kick!
+No frills here, just a simple vegan mac n’ cheese with a kick!
+No dairy and no cashews.
 Add in steamed or roasted veggies to suit your taste.

 - Prep Time: 10 min